 KKBT was a great place to work but at the same time, it was the most racist company I have ever worked for too.
 They really had a thing against black men.
 Black men at the station were mostly used to give up cultural secrets, slang and concepts to help program the station then we were quickly tossed to the curb.
 Oddly, the three Black men that outlasted everyone, MichaelMixxin Moore, Tre Black, and Captain G. are all deceased and died young.

-Black Men Need Not Apply Unless You Surrender Your Cultural Concepts
+Black Men Need Not Apply Unless You Surrender Your Cultural Concepts for Profit

 Black women were able to work there but black men were not so fortunate.
 Ironically, black men as in artists, rappers and producers in hip hop, were the main people the station used to garner success.
 They were none the wiser, they didn’t see the exchange, they were being supported and used at the same time.